• Skip to primary navigation

 Recipe Highlights

-• Cooks super quick with very little oil, yet is tender and melts in your mouth
+• Cooks on high heat with less oil, is tender and melts in your mouth

 • Fresh and light with all the typical zing of salt and pepper calamari